SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Aldeyra Therapeutics, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 29, 2023 – (NASDAQ: ALDX)

 NEW YORK, Aug.
-03, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Aldeyra Therapeutics, Inc..
+10, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Aldeyra Therapeutics, Inc.

 Shareholders who purchased shares of ALDX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.